-Our Environmental, Social and Governance (ESG) strategy focuses our efforts on the issues that we, as a business, have the most ability to impact both within our own operations and our supply chain.
+Our ESG strategy focuses our efforts on the issues that we, as a business, have the most ability to impact both within our own operations and our supply chain.
 It is informed by a materiality assessment that captures views of key stakeholders

 The products we sell are intrinsically dependent on climate and therefore climate change poses a significant risk to the future of our business; we believe decarbonising our operations and product offerings is the most effective part we can play in mitigating the climate crisis.
 Whilst the challenges are not unique to MM Flowers, there is a lot we can do to first understand, and then reduce, our footprint.